VCL-HNU/Reg-TTR/README.md

 ```

 ## Acknowledgment
-We extend our sincere appreciation to UniGradicon and [ConvexAdam](https://github.com/multimodallearning/convexAdam) for their important contributions.
+We extend our sincere appreciation to [UniGradICON](https://github.com/uncbiag/uniGradICON) and [ConvexAdam](https://github.com/multimodallearning/convexAdam) for their important contributions.
 Portions of the code in this repository are adapted from these projects.

 ###### Keywords
 Keywords: Medical image registration, Test-time refinement, Registration foundation model, Instance optimization